 This trust's score (NB: Not shown where there are fewer than 30 respondents)

 Q65.
 Did hospital staff discuss with you whether you may need any further health or social care services after leaving hospital?

 Q66.
-Was the care and support you expected available when you needed it?
+After being discharged, was the care and support you expected available when you needed it?